OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:40

 > Behold, I long for Your precepts;
-> Revive me through Your righteousness.
+> Renew me through Your righteousness.

 ---